NaluKit/gwt-maven-springboot-archetype/README.md

 Generates a clean Spring Boot multi Maven module project without any example code.
 If you need a clean approach, this is the best way to start.

+The generated project will use the following version:

+* Java 17
+* GWT 2.10.0
+* Spring Boot 3.1.6

 #### modular-springboot-webapp

 Generates a Spring Boot multi Maven module project with any example code.
 The example is similar to the one from the GWT project.

+Note: Will be update once GWT 2.11.0 is released!

 ### Local generation